Authress-Engineering/saml-login.js/README.md

 - **Core**
 - `callbackUrl`: full callbackUrl (overrides path/protocol if supplied)
-- `entryPoint`: identity provider entrypoint (is required to be spec-compliant when the request is signed)
+- `providerSingleSignOnUrl`: identity provider providerSingleSignOnUrl (is required to be spec-compliant when the request is signed)
 - `issuer`: issuer string to supply to identity provider
 - `audience`: expected saml response Audience (if not provided, Audience won't be verified)
 - `cert`: the IDP's public signing certificate used to validate the signatures of the incoming SAML Responses, see [Security and signatures](#security-and-signatures)